Yujaeseo/ICDM-2021_MASCOT/README.md

   -it : Error estimate period
   -e  : Error threshold
   -rc : Whether to save reconstructed testset matrix
-  -v  : MF version to run
+  -v  : MF version to run (1-MASCOT, 2-AFP, 3-MUPPET, 4-MPT, 5- FP32)

+It is recommended to tune the number of threads using -wg options to maximize the performance.
+We used an RTX 2070 GPU for our experiments and set the number of workers to 2,048 (k = 128), 2304 (k = 64)
+Other parameter settings are described in the paper.